ryanong/spy/README.md

 Spy.new(book, :flamethrower).hook(force:true).and_return("burnninante")
 ```

-You can also stub instance methods of Classes and Modules
+You can also stub instance methods of Classes and Modules.
+This is equivalent to
+rspec-mock's `Module#any_instance`

 ```ruby
 Spy.on_instance_method(Book, :title).and_return("Cannery Row")